 The nucleocapsid protein plays a fundamental role during virion assembly through its interactions with the viral genome and membrane protein M. It also has an essential role in enhancing the efficiency of subgenomic viral RNA transcription as well as viral replication.

-Aalto Bio Reagents recently announced the availability of its new recombinant SARS-CoV-2 nucleocapsid protein (CK 6404) for diagnostic test manufacturers, vaccine developers and researchers globally.
+Aalto Bio Reagents supplies a recombinant SARS-CoV-2 nucleocapsid protein derived from both insect cell (BM 6424) and E. coli (CK 6404-b) for diagnostic test manufacturers, vaccine developers and researchers globally.